Alyssa Black

-Alyssa Black is an American politician serving as a member of the Vermont House of Representatives for the Chittenden-8-3 district.
+Alyssa Black is an American politician serving as a member of the Vermont House of Representatives for the Chittenden-24 district.
 Elected in November 2020, she assumed office on January 6, 2021.

 Early life and education

 Born and raised in Fredonia, New York, Black graduated from Fredonia High School.
 She attended the University of Vermont.

 Career

-Outside of politics, Black works as a healthcare administrator for a medical practice in Essex, Vermont.
+Outside of politics, Black works as a healthcare administrator for a medical practice in Williston, Vermont.
 She was elected to the Vermont House of Representatives in November 2020 and assumed office on January 6, 2021.

 Personal life

-Black and her husband, Rob, had three children.
+Black and her ex-husband, Rob, had three children.
 In 2018, Black's son, Andrew, committed suicide the same day he purchased a handgun.
-Since then, Black has advocated for legislation that would require waiting periods between firearm purchases and possession.
+When joining the legislature Black advocated for legislation that would require waiting periods between firearm purchases and possession.
+In 2023 her sponsored legislation H.230, became law.
+Act 45 created a safe storage provision in Vermont statute, expanded existing extreme risk protection orders, and mandated a 72 hour waiting period between purchase and possession of firearms.